 S-tronic – Combines benefits of an automatic transmission with the control of a manual transmission.
 Driver utilized manual shifting by operating paddles behind steering wheel.

-Contact Our Raleigh Import Auto Repair Technicians for Your Transmission Service
+Contact Our Raleigh European Auto Repair Technicians for Your Transmission Service